Ecology · Biodiversity · CNRS

 Citation self-awareness for a fairer academic publishing landscape.

-Beck B., Annasawmy P., Birre B., Busana B., Casajus C., Coux C., Marino M., Mouquet N., Nicvert L., Oliveira B.F., Petit-Cailleux C., Tortosa A., Unkule M., Vagnon C., Veytia D. (2026) Citation self-awareness for a fairer academic publishing landscape.
-BioScience, 2026, biag028. doi.org/10.1093/biosci/biag028
+Beck M., Annasawmy P., Birre D., Busana M., Casajus N., Coux C., Marino C., Mouquet N., Nicvert L., Oliveira B.F., Petit-Cailleux C., Tortosa A., Unkule M., Vagnon C., Veytia D. (2026).
+Citation self-awareness for a fairer academic publishing landscape.
+BioScience, doi.org/10.1093/biosci/biag028 (*All authors contributed equally to this study)

 2. [135]